jup-ag/space-station/Moved/5-faq/1-faq.md

 You will receive either USDC or USDT for all SHORT-positions.

-Check out this [link](3-returned-fund-after-position-is-closed.md) on how to check for fund from closed positons.
+Check out this [link](3-returned-fund-after-position-is-closed.md) on how to check for fund from closed positions.

 ### 3. The price has reached my TP/SL price on the chart.
 Why is my TP/SL not triggered?